paragnairdev/paragnairdev.github.io/_posts/2021-01-06-docker-failed-to-export-image-failed-to-create-image-failed-to-get-layer.md

 You go through tireless hours of debugging something, but once you have found a solution, its hours well invested, you have learned something new.

-> "Live as if you were to die tomorrow.
-Learn as if you were to live forever." <cite>- Mahatma Gandhi</cite>
+> Live as if you were to die tomorrow.
+Learn as if you were to live forever. <cite>- Mahatma Gandhi</cite>